Sonetel/sonetel-python/README.md

 ### 2.2 Usage

-To use the SDK, add the following line to the top of your Python program.
+To use the package, add the following line to the top of your Python program.

 `import sonetel`